ismailmoufid47/financial_calculator/README.md

 The GUI allows users to interact with the Financial Calculator in an intuitive manner.
 It provides an easy-to-use interface for entering input values and viewing results.
 The GUI supports all three financial calculations.

-To launch the GUI, run the script and choose option '2' when prompted for the interface.
+To launch the GUI, run the script and type 'yes' when prompted for the interface.

 ## Testing